How to Cope With a Changing Payday Cycle

 Examine how you think about your paycheck

 When you get a paycheck, do you already think about all the ways you can spend it?
 Or do you find yourself just hoping the money will last until the next check comes?
 If so, you may want to re-examine how you think about your paychecks.
 Once you have a spending plan, the next step is figuring out what you want to achieve with your money.
-Write down your short-term, mid-term and long-term financial goals and how much money they require.
+Write down your short-term, mid-term and long-term financial goals, and how much money they require.
 Next, figure out what you have in your savings, the pay periods or months until the target date, and the savings you’ll need per pay period or per month to achieve your goal.
 You can make your own worksheet or use a financial goals worksheet.
 Instead of just trying to make the money last or cover your expenses, think of your paycheck as a way to get you closer to achieving those goals.
-Goal-setting resources online, such as the Dream It and Achieve It mini-site, can help guide you in getting your own plan in place.

 Here are some techniques for putting that paycheck to work for you: